fubarhouse/ansible-role-jenkins-jobs/README.md

 Requirements
 ------------

-* git
+* git)

+*Notes*:

-*Note: As this role does not communicate with Jenkins, Jenkins is not required.*
+* As this role does not communicate with Jenkins, Jenkins is not required.
+* This role clones a repository and copies expected file paths to a destination, nothing more.

 Role Variables
 --------------